Loading...

 Portion Control

-Start by reducing the portion size of both hummus and multigrain bread.
-This can help manage the impact on your blood sugar levels.
+Start by reducing the portion size of hummus and multigrain bread you consume.
+Smaller portions can lead to smaller spikes in glucose levels.

 Choose Whole Grain Bread